 - It reinforces bias.
 With so much information out there, it is easy to find information that supports your view.
 People naturally look for what they believe in, and we live in a digital world where complex algorithms serve us the information we “like” rather than dislike.

 - It can lead to apathy.
 Think of the well-read person who is information-heavy, able to quickly point to an article or study to shoot down a new idea.
-Yet for all of this knowledge, everything is done the same way with little change over many years.
-Often people know what they should be doing, but still don’t do it.
+Yet, everything is done the same way with little change over many years for all of this knowledge.
+Often people know what they should be doing but still don’t do it.
 So we keep accumulating knowledge to give us comfort.

 Moving this to the world of work